Pentagrams and Pomegranates

 Chapter Eight: Should Vanish From Her Clothes Into Her Bed

-Amoretta walked the halls of Iris Academy like a wraith, silently holding onto the arm of Grabiner as he quietly escorted through the main building along a path that had become familiar to her by now.
-Vague, half-remembered visions from the nightmare tormented her, and every time one of the phantom images passed along the edge of her vision, she shivered and clung more tightly to Grabiner's arm.
+He was escorting her through the main building along a path that had become familiar to her by now.
+Vague, half-remembered visions from her nightmares tormented her, and every time one of the phantom images passed along the edge of her vision, she shivered and clung more tightly to Grabiner's arm.
 Whenever he felt her tighten her grip on him, he murmured some soft words of comfort, reminding her that he was there beside her, and that she was awake.
 The burn on her shoulder had hurt awfully during the dream and even afterwards in the shower, but then Petunia Potsdam had done something to it, skillfully knotting spells together along the surface of her skin and then down into her bones.

 The burn didn't hurt at all now, but the memory of the pain was now imprinted on Amoretta's mind.
 She feared that the pain would return almost as much as she feared the nightmare.

 The school was dark and silent at this hour, with only a few courtesy lights burning to light the way through the halls.
 Of course, no one but the professors would be in the main building at this time of night, but still, Amoretta idly wondered what the gossip mill at the academy might have to say about Professor Grabiner taking her back to his rooms in the middle of the night.
 The wry amusement drove some of the fear away.
-They would certainly have something to talk about then!
-She wasn't sure if the news would break before the students left for their spring vacation tomorrow afternoon, but surely she would be questioned about it after the students returned from their vacation.
+She was certain her new sleeping arrangements were bound to be a popular topic of conversation.
+She wasn't sure if the news would break before the students left for their spring vacation tomorrow afternoon, but surely she would be questioned about it after the students returned from their break.

 For Petunia Potsdam had made it very clear to her: things could not be as they had been before.

-When they came upon the hallway where Grabiner's quarters stood, Amoretta was surprised to see that the door stood half open.
-He had clearly left the room in quite a hurry, not even stopping to close and lock his door.
+As they approached the old oak doorway that marked the boundary to Grabiner's inner sanctum, Amoretta was surprised to see that the door stood half open.
+He had clearly left the room in a hurry, not even stopping to close and lock his door.
 As they crossed the threshold of the room, Grabiner paused to look over his shoulder, out into the hallway.

 "That will be all, Kavus," he said.

-The blue djinn appeared as soon as his name was called, and he gave Grabiner a half bow before disappearing again.
+The blue djinni appeared as soon as his name was called, and Amoretta felt his eyes on her briefly, sensed his faint amusement.
+He was clearly still thoroughly entertained, although canny enough to keep this information to himself.
+He gave Grabiner a half bow before disappearing again.

-Grabiner guided Amoretta over to his desk chair and saw that she was seated safely, and then turned and closed and locked the door behind him, taking the time to lay two additional wards on it.
-He crossed the room in front of her and fetched a small box from one of the bookshelves and brought it back to the door and poured a line of white sand along the floor right inside the threshold.
+He guided Amoretta over to his desk chair and saw that she was seated safely, and then turned and closed and locked the door behind him, taking the time to lay two additional wards on it.
+He crossed the room in front of her and fetched a small box from one of the bookshelves.
+She wondered what he was about, but then he brought the little box back to the door and poured a line of white sand along the floor right inside the threshold.
 Then he did the same thing along the window sill of the room's only window.

 Salt, Amoretta thought vaguely.
 He's salting the threshold.
 I guess he feels like he can't be too careful.